SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 then adding this vector would give us the exact fine-tuned model output.

-> This already puts post-MLP steering in a much better position than pre-MLP steering when it comes to matching MLP weight updates. **So are we all set with post-MLP steering as the way to go?
+> This already puts post-MLP steering in a much better position than <span style="color:red">pre-MLP</span> steering when it comes to matching MLP weight updates. **So are we all set with post-MLP steering as the way to go?
 Not quite.**

 ### **The missing piece: the skip connection**